SkretasLab/ProteoSeeker/README.md

 ~~~

 ## 3.3 Command-line
 <p align="justify">To run ProteoSeeker through the command-line a parameter file facilitates the process greatly.
 By using one of the template parameter files one can easily customize the values for the options of ProteoSeeker and run it.
-To run ProteoSeeker, at first one should activate its enviroment.
+To run ProteoSeeker, at first one should activate its environment.
 The commands below suffice to run ProteoSeeker through the command-line from the main directory of ProteoSeeker by its "taxonomy" mode through the Kraken2 route.
 To run ProteoSeeker by its seek mode one should set the path to the protein database in the parameters file and then select one of the template files that include the "seek" mode at its name.</p>

 ~~~bash
 conda activate ps_env